dotnet/apisof.net/docs/catalog/overview.md

    packages.

-3. The output of the indexing is a bunch of XML files that are then translated into an SQLite database.
+3. The output of the indexing is a bunch of XML files that are then translated into a [binary catalog][schema].

-4. The SQLite database is exported into a binary blob.

-5. Both the SQLite database as well as the binary blob are uploaded to blob storage and can be accessed publicly.
+4. The binary catalog is uploaded to blob storage and can be accessed publicly.

-6. The website serves out of the binary blob.
+5. The website serves out of the [binary blob][schema].

-## Schema
+[schema]: schema.md